Redirecting...

 • Argue effectively and responsibly about military strategy at all levels using evidence and logic.

 This course explores classic as well as contemporary military theory and strategy.
-These works, across different time periods and domains, have significantly influenced thought about the art and science of war.
-Students place each work in its context, analyze the text, evaluate its central and supporting propositions, and conduct comparative assessments of these works.
-In so doing, students gain a detailed understanding of the body of classic and contemporary military thought while enhancing their critical thinking skills.
+These works, across different time periods and domains, have significantly influenced thought about the art and science, as well as nature and character, of war.
+Students place each work in its context and analyze the text and evaluate its central and supporting propositions.
+In doing so, this course equips students with a conceptual toolbox to use in subsequent courses.
+In addition, the course is designed with theoretical works in conversational "pairs" facilitating comparative assessments of them.
+By the course's completion students gain a detailed understanding of the body of classic and contemporary military thought, distinguishing between what is timely and timeless, while enhancing their critical thinking skills.

 This course contextualizes the rise of airpower in the first half of the 20th century within the global competition and conflict between revisionist and status quo powers from 1918-1945.
-It is divided in half in terms of coverage of the European and Pacific wartime theaters of operations, charting German and Japanese challenges to the post-1918 state system and kinetic and non-kinetic US and British responses to these challenges.
-As such, 627 explores national variations in airpower theory development and strategy formation, airpower’s stabilizing or destabilizing effects on the international order, and the success and limitations of airpower in the First and Second World Wars.
-It concludes with a field study abroad stressing affective learning in locations where events analyzed in the classroom occurred, allowing students to uncover and evaluate historical parallels to the contemporary security environment.
+It explores German and Japanese challenges to the post-1918 state system and kinetic and non-kinetic US and British responses to these challenges via national variations in airpower theory development and strategy formation, airpower’s stabilizing or destabilizing effects on the international order, and the success and limitations of airpower in the First and Second World Wars.
+It concludes with a field study abroad stressing affective learning, allowing students to uncover and evaluate historical parallels to the contemporary security environment.

 This course is designed to provide students with the conceptual tools to analyze coercion, including the scholarly vocabulary and definitional clarity required for its understanding.
 Students will learn how to critically analyze how actors have pursued coercive strategies to achieve their interests and how to evaluate the role signaling plays.
 Students read widely from the theoretical canon of coercion and deterrence, covering topics on escalation dynamics, the role of credibility, the impact of emerging technology, and non-kinetic levers of coercion.
 The course is designed to ground student understanding in what coercion is, what determines if it fails or succeeds, and what levers are most useful to achieving coercive aims.